BUCHAREST BLOG: Romania’s anti-corruption struggle still inspiring its neighbours

 Success stories in fighting corruption in the emerging Europe region are quite rare.
 In Southeast Europe almost every country has stagnated or dropped its score on Transparency International’s Corruption Perceptions Index (CPI) in recent years.
 Where there have been reforms, they often get reversed or undermined – just as Kovesi’s success at the head of the DNA in Romania ultimately led to her removal from the post.

 One of the most notable examples is in the South Caucasus, where Georgia was once seen as the standout success story of the former Soviet space after the Baltic states.
-When he came to power after the Rose Revolution, ex-Georgian president Mikheil Saakashvili’s government embarked on wide reaching anticorruption reforms, including the wholesale sacking of police officers and interior ministry employees, followed by the creation of a smaller police force virtually from scratch.
-This eradicated most of the visible signs of small scale corruption affecting the person on the street.
+When he came to power after the Rose Revolution, ex-Georgian president Mikheil Saakashvili’s government embarked on far-reaching anti-corruption reforms, including the wholesale sacking of police officers and interior ministry employees, followed by the creation of a smaller police force virtually from scratch.
+This eradicated most of the visible signs of small-scale corruption affecting the person on the street.

 However, by the end of Saakashvili’s second term, international observers including Transparency International warned that he had allowed high-level graft to re-emerge.
-Since then, according to the corruption watchdog, anticorruption efforts in the country have stagnated.
-Under Georgian Dream, which ousted Saakashvili’s United National Movement (UNM) from office, several high ranking former officials from the Saakashvili era were convicted, but according to a recent report from the watchdog, aside from this “the anti-corruption efforts of Georgian Dream more or less ceased”.
+Since then, according to the corruption watchdog, anti-corruption efforts in the country have stagnated.
+Under Georgian Dream, which ousted Saakashvili’s United National Movement (UNM) from office, several high-ranking former officials from the Saakashvili era were convicted, but according to a recent report from the watchdog, aside from this “the anti-corruption efforts of Georgian Dream more or less ceased”.
 As bne IntelliNews has argued, “the track record for colour revolutions is actually very poor.”

 Attention has since turned to neighbouring Armenia, home to its own velvet revolution, when mass protests forced out former president and prime minister Serzh Sargsyan.
-His replacement as prime minister is former journalist and protest leader Nikol Pashinyan, whose party Civil Contract party recently won a resounding victory in the June general election.
+His replacement as prime minister is former journalist and protest leader Nikol Pashinyan, whose Civil Contract Party recently won a resounding victory in the June general election.
 For voters, memories of the decade of corrupt and authoritarian rule under his main rival Robert Kocharyan clearly outweighed the disastrous defeat in last year’s war with Azerbaijan under Pashinyan.

-Populations of countries across emerging Europe have clearly shown their interest in combating corruption, whether on the streets or at the ballot box.
+The populations of countries across emerging Europe have clearly shown their interest in combating corruption, whether on the streets or at the ballot box.
 However, lacking strong institutions to keep a check on corrupt behaviour, most of the success stories are still the result of efforts by bold individuals, making them vulnerable to reversal.